TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Experimental Setup

 \subsection{DNN Architectures}

-We evaluate \name watermark performance on different DNN architectures. \begin{itemize} \item For the image classification tasks on \textbf{MNIST} and \textbf{CIFAR-10} we employed two model architectures: The first architecture used consists of a multilayer perceptron model composed of four fully-connected layers.
-The other architecture is the VGG-16 model~\cite{Simonyan14verydeep}. \item For the text classification task on \textbf{WikiText-2} dataset we employed an RNN model composed of 2 LSTM layers. \item For the \textbf{ESC-50} audio classification task we employed a CNN-block-based model composed of 4 CNN layers. \end{itemize}
+We evaluate \name watermark performance on different DNN architectures.
+For the image classification tasks we employed three model architectures: the first architecture consists of a multilayer perceptron model composed of four fully-connected layers; the second architecture is the ResNet-18~\cite{He2016DeepRL}; the third architecture is the VGG-11~\cite{Simonyan14verydeep}.
+For the text classification task on \textbf{WikiText-2} dataset we employed a Transformer model composed of 2 LSTM layers For the \textbf{ESC-50} audio classification task we employed a CNN-block-based model composed of 4 CNN layers.